Denki25/agriKultura-3000/README.md

 # AgriKultura 3000 🌾

 A Living NFT Museum of Dying Crops and Farming Traditions
-WCHL 2025 Entry by Mark Bautista
+WCHL 2025 Entry by Denric Mendoza

 ## 💡 Project Idea
 AgriKultura 3000 is a virtual museum that preserves endangered Filipino crops, rituals, and traditional tools using Web3 and gamification.